leeprovoost/go-rest-api-template/README.md

 The main ones are:

 * [gorilla/mux](http://www.gorillatoolkit.org/pkg/mux) for routing
-* [negroni](https://github.com/codegangsta/negroni) as a middleware handler
+* [codegangsta/negroni](https://github.com/codegangsta/negroni) as a middleware handler
-* [testify](https://github.com/stretchr/testify) for writing easier test assertions
+* [strechr/testify](https://github.com/stretchr/testify) for writing easier test assertions
-* [render](https://github.com/unrolled/render) for HTTP response rendering
+* [unrolled/render](https://github.com/unrolled/render) for HTTP response rendering
-* [stacktrace](https://github.com/palantir/stacktrace) to provide more context to error messages
+* [palantir/stacktrace](https://github.com/palantir/stacktrace) to provide more context to error messages
+* [unrolled/secure](https://github.com/unrolled/secure) to improve API security

-Whilst working on this I've tried to write up my thought process as much as possible.
+Whilst working on this, I've tried to write up my thought process as much as possible.
 Everything from the design of the API and routes, some details of the Go code like JSON formatting in structs and my thoughts on testing.
-However, if you feel that there is something missing, send a PR, raise an issue or contact me on twitter [@leeprovoost](https://twitter.com/leeprovoost).
+However, if you feel that there is something missing, send a PR or raise an issue.

 Another shameless plug: I'm occasionally writing about my lessons learned developing AWS platforms and Go applications on [Medium](https://medium.com/@leeprovoost).